balenaltd/handbook/Basic-tool-setup.md

 First things first!
 Before you get access to any of the services we’re using and in order for the team to get you started, you need to have your e-mail account and calendar set up.
 * Log into your personal e-mail account (the one you’ve shared with us)
-* Open the “Welcome to Resin.io” e-mail
+* Open the “Welcome to Resin.io” e-mail (**note that you need to set up 2FA when you first login using the Yubikey you have been sent**)
 * Follow instructions and set up your e-mail account
 * Go to calendar.google.com to see your schedule for today.
 All your onboarding meetings are already there.